Make your Moodle more professional – 5 tips

 Next steps to improve the design of your Moodle

-So there you have it, five easy ways to make the most of your Moodle.
+So there you have it, five easy ways to improve your Moodle Course appearance.
 If you'd like to explore how our expert team can help with consulting or implementing Moodle improvements in your organisation, get in touch today.